Understanding the Verified Circular-Regenerative Seal

 - Mar 14

-A new verification seal — “Verified Circular-Regenerative” - is setting a rigorous, transparent benchmark for farmers who practice circular and regenerative agriculture.
+A new verification seal — “Verified Circular-Regenerative” — is establishing a rigorous and transparent benchmark for farmers who practice circular and regenerative agriculture.
 Here is what farmers and industry professionals need to know.

-Farmers can display the Verified Circular-Regenerative seal on their products, websites, and marketing materials to show consumers that their produce has been grown in an ecological-friendly manner that reduces the agricultural impact on the planet.
+Farmers can display the Verified Circular-Regenerative seal on their products, websites, and marketing materials.
+This seal shows consumers that their produce has been grown in an ecologically friendly manner that reduces the agricultural impact on the planet.

 How Certification Works

-The certification process begins with a self-assessment in the Circular Agriculture Platform, followed by an on-farm audit conducted by a trained agronomist from an accredited university or research institution, or from the Circular Planet Institute.
-Farms are re-audited on an annual basis, ensuring that the seal reflects ongoing practice rather than a one-time snapshot.
+The certification process begins with a self-assessment in the Circular Agriculture Platform.
+This is followed by an on-farm audit conducted by a trained agronomist from an accredited university or research institution, or from the Circular Planet Institute.
+Farms undergo re-audits on an annual basis.
+This ensures that the seal reflects ongoing practice rather than a one-time snapshot.

 Circular-Regenerative: What's the Difference?

-The terms "circular" and "regenerative" are often used interchangeably, but they describe complementary approaches to land stewardship.
+The terms "circular" and "regenerative" are often used interchangeably.
+However, they describe complementary approaches to land stewardship.

-Regenerative agriculture actively works to restore degraded soil, rebuild biodiversity, and strengthen the ecological systems.
-Core practices include cover cropping, reduced tillage, composting, rotational grazing, and agroforestry.
+Regenerative agriculture actively works to restore degraded soil, rebuild biodiversity, and strengthen ecological systems.
+Core practices include:

 Benefits for Farmers

-Participation in the certification program gives farmers access to a structured framework for improving their land management, along with guidance to improve practices over time.
+Participation in the certification program provides farmers with a structured framework for improving their land management.
+It also offers guidance to enhance practices over time.

-From a commercial standpoint, the seal provides differentiation in an increasingly crowded market.
-As procurement teams at retailers, food manufacturers, and foodservice operators face growing pressure to demonstrate responsible sourcing, a credible third-party verification seal carries weight in supplier selection and contract negotiations.
+From a commercial perspective, the seal differentiates products in an increasingly crowded market.
+As procurement teams at retailers, food manufacturers, and foodservice operators face growing pressure to demonstrate responsible sourcing, a credible third-party verification seal carries significant weight in supplier selection and contract negotiations.

-There are also financial incentives in play.
-Certified producers may qualify for preferential terms under preferred supplier programs, and a verified seal can demonstrate high-integrity land stewardship.
+There are also financial incentives.
+Certified producers may qualify for preferential terms under preferred supplier programs.
+A verified seal can demonstrate high-integrity land stewardship.

 What It Means for Procurement and Food Chain Companies

 For procurement and sustainability professionals, the Verified Circular-Regenerative seal simplifies due diligence.
-Rather than navigating a patchwork of self-reported claims or conducting independent supplier audits, buyers can rely on a single, standardized verification that covers soil, nutrients, and biodiversity in one assessment.
-This is also a path to achieving net-zero ESG goals with nature-based solutions.
-Finally, this is a pathway to provide structured incentives to your growers and suppliers based on outcomes rather than practices.
+Rather than navigating a patchwork of self-reported claims or conducting independent supplier audits, buyers can rely on a single, standardized verification.
+This verification covers soil, nutrients, and biodiversity in one assessment.
+This approach also supports achieving net-zero ESG goals with nature-based solutions.
+Finally, it provides structured incentives to growers and suppliers based on outcomes rather than practices.

 Reshaping Our Agricultural System

-The launch of the Verified Circular-Regenerative seal reflects broader maturation in how the food and agriculture industry is approaching sustainability — moving toward verifiable, farm-level evidence.
-It is another step towards reshaping our agricultural system so that we can provide healthy food for a growing population in a manner that preserves our land and resources for future generations.
+The launch of the Verified Circular-Regenerative seal reflects a broader maturation in how the food and agriculture industry approaches sustainability.
+It moves toward verifiable, farm-level evidence.
+This is another step toward reshaping our agricultural system.
+We aim to provide healthy food for a growing population while preserving our land and resources for future generations.

 What the Verified Circular-Regenerative Seal "Is" & "Is Not"